 Exemption of reforesting

 In some cases you can get a deferral, exemption, or compensation of your duty to reforest.
 This can be the case when your project is delayed or overrun.
 You can submit a request to the Netherlands Enterprise Agency (choose Ontheffing, uitstel of compensatie, in Dutch).
 If you are not able to reforest the original area where you cut down trees, you can apply for permission to use a different area (choose Herplant op andere grond, in Dutch).

 Notification and obligatory reforestation after a calamity

 Have trees perished as a result of fire, storm or disease?
 Reforestation duty still applies.
 You need to reforest the area within 3 years.
 You still must submit a notification of tree felling, even if the trees have already gone.

 Submitting a digital report with Message Box

-Using Message Box, you can digitally submit a tree-felling report or submit a request as a result of the replanting obligation to the Netherlands Enterprise Agency's Service Counter.
+You can digitally submit a tree-felling report or submit a request as a result of the replanting obligation to the Netherlands Enterprise Agency using Message Box.
 Message Box is a secure email system that enables you to exchange digital messages with Dutch government agencies.